techmagicswipe/vector_embedding/README.md

 sys: Standard library for system-specific parameters and functions.
 lxml: Library for processing XML and HTML. numpy (as np): Library for numerical operations, used for vector manipulation.
 spacy: Natural Language Processing library.
-It loads the "en_core_web_md" model for English language processing. pickle, re, json, os: Standard libraries for handling data serialization, regular expressions, JSON, and operating system-related tasks.
+It loads the "en_core_web_lg" model for English language processing. pickle, re, json, os: Standard libraries for handling data serialization, regular expressions, JSON, and operating system-related tasks.
 sklearn: Library for machine learning tasks.
 In this code, it is used for calculating cosine similarity.
 Classes: